GraemeMalcolm/ai-labs/Instructions/exercises/05-vision.md

     > **Tip**: The first time you open the chat playground, it may take a few minutes for the model to download.
 Subsequent downloads will be faster.

-1. When the model is ready, enter a prompt such as `How can I improve my cooking skills?`, and review the response.
+1. When the model is ready, enter a prompt such as `Give me a short tip to improve my cooking.`, and review the response.

     The model should respond with a text-based answer, that hopefully includes some relevant information about learning how to cook.